Become a Medical Biller or Coder

 Should You Become a Medical Biller or Coder?

-If you’re on the fence about attending medical billing and coding school or not sure where to start, it’s important to be sure your personality, working style, and job environment preferences line up with what’s expected of billers and coders.
-Before enrolling in a medical coding and billing program, consider the following questions:
+If you’re on the fence about medical billing and coding school, it’s important to be sure your personality, working style, and job environment preferences line up with what’s expected of billers and coders.
+Before researching medical coding or billing programs, consider the following questions:

 Do you like working from home or in an office setting?
 Medical billers and coders spend almost all of their time processing paperwork or in front of a computer.